 Can I Lean Over The Toe Line When Throwing Darts?

 Any part of the throwers’ body can lean over the toe line.
-Although the throwers feet must remain behind the toe line whilst throwing.
+Yet, the throwers’ feet must remain behind the toe line while throwing.

 Most players choose to lean over the toe line to reduce the distance between them and the board.
 Yet, leaning too far forward can affect your balance, reducing the control over your throw.